Applied Mathematics Doctor’s Degrees

 Related Majors

-Below are some popular majors that are similar to applied math that offer doctor’s degrees.
+Below are some popular majors similar to Applied Mathematics that also offer doctor’s degrees.

 | Major | Annual Degrees Awarded |